json-c/json-c/README.md

    --enable-threading

-Separately, the default hash function used for object field keys, lh_char_hash, uses a compare-and-swap operation to ensure the randomly seed is only generated once.
+Separately, the default hash function used for object field keys, lh_char_hash, uses a compare-and-swap operation to ensure the random seed is only generated once.
 Because this is a one-time operation, it is always compiled in when the compare-and-swap operation is available.